-Welcome to the online gallery of artist Martin Ridley.
+Welcome to the online art gallery of wildlife artist Martin Ridley.

 This website has been on the internet since the year 2000.
-There are frequent updates of new pictures as I display my current drawings and paintings using digital camera shots.
+There are frequent updates of new paintings as I display my current wildlife artwork using digital camera shots.
 Please revisit every few weeks, I'm sure there will be some fresh images for you to look at.Join me on Facebook. http://www.facebook.com/ridley.wildlife.art

 Original oil painting